linD026/PAD/README.md

 ### Makefile parameters

 - `DEBUG`: Set `1` to enable the debug mode.
+- `TEST`: Set 1 to explore the test APIs.
 - `ARCH`: The target architecture.
 - `static`: Build static library instead of dynamic library.